Shell integration

 A volume is approximated by a collection of hollow cylinders.
 As the cylinder walls get thinner the approximation gets better.
 The limit of this approximation is the shell integral.

+An animation that shows a solid being swept out and accumulated via many cylinders, illustrating the shell integration method.

 Shell integration (the shell method in integral calculus) is a method for calculating the volume of a solid of revolution, when integrating along an axis perpendicular to the axis of revolution.
 This is in contrast to disc integration which integrates along the axis parallel to the axis of revolution.

 Definition

 The shell method goes as follows: Consider a volume in three dimensions obtained by rotating a cross-section in the xy-plane around the y-axis.
 Suppose the cross-section is defined by the graph of the positive function f(x) on the interval [a, b].
 Then the formula for the volume will be: